Securing Claude Cowork: A Security Practitioner’s Guide

 Uses the SetThreadExecutionState Win32 API with ES_SYSTEM_REQUIRED | ES_CONTINUOUS flags.
 This prevents idle-based sleep but does not override manual sleep actions (lid close, power button).

 Group Policy sleep enforcement typically overrides SetThreadExecutionState.
-However, organisations should validate this in their specific configuration.
+However, organizations should validate this in their specific configuration.

 Recommendations:

-• If your organisation has strict endpoint sleep policies for security reasons (e.g. to ensure screen lock after inactivity), test whether enabling Keep Awake in Dispatch conflicts with those policies before rolling out.
+• If your organization has strict endpoint sleep policies for security reasons (e.g. to ensure screen lock after inactivity), test whether enabling Keep Awake in Dispatch conflicts with those policies before rolling out.

-• Consider disabling Dispatch entirely if unattended desktop execution is not an accepted risk for your organisation.
+• Consider disabling Dispatch entirely if unattended desktop execution is not an accepted risk for your organization.

 • If Dispatch is enabled, ensure users understand that Keep Awake means their machine will not sleep while the Claude Desktop app is open, even if they walk away.